-Grade (and color): 80/87 Minimum Grade Aviation Fuel (red) 100 Low Lead Aviation Fuel (blue) is also approved.
-Refer to the latest revision of Lycoming Service Instruction No. 1070 for further information concerning fuels.
+Grade (and color): 100 Minimum Grade Aviation Fuel (green).
+100 Low Lead Aviation Fuel (blue) is also approved.
+Refer to the latest revision of Lycoming Service Instruction No. 1070 for further information concerning fuels,

-Capacity at an ambient temperature of 70°F (21°C):
+Capacity is at an ambient temperature of 70°F (21°C):